minimaxir/hacker-news-undocumented/README.md

 The Guidelines state that political discussion is off-topic.
 However, as of recently, the line between technology and politics has become *extremely* blurred.
 Most tech related submissions with a hint of political partisanship will quickly be flagged to death by users (or die a slow death due to the inevitable flame war).

-### Implicit Downranking of Race/Gender
+### Implicit Downranking of topics around Diversity and Inclusion

-Likewise, diversity and inclusion has become a recent, important issue in technology.
-However, despite discussions about race/gender not being off-topic, they tend to be flagged to death by users regardless.
+Likewise, topics around diversity and inclusion in tech have gained lots of visibility over the past few years.
+However, despite these discussions not being off-topic, they tend to be flagged to death by users regardless.
 Unfortunately.
 (Moderators occasionally unkill such threads if they see it in time, although it rarely sticks).

 ### Paywalls